wp-plugins/mmm-file-list/readme.txt

 * **format**: Tabular (format="table") or Unordered list (format="li") or comma-delimited (format="comma")
 * **types**: Only list given file types (e.g. types="pdf,doc,txt")
 * **class**: Only used for the "li" and "table" formats, applies a given class to the unordered list (e.g. class="mmm-list" / for more information on styling check out the FAQ)
+* **limit**: The default value will list all files in the directory.
+You can add a positive number of your choice and that amount of files will be displayed.
+* **orderby**: Current params can be either "name" (default) or "date" which sorts the files by date modified since date created seems to be hit and miss.

 **Output:**